r-/agile-with-gates/README.md

 ## License

 These templates are free to use, modify, and share.
-Attribution to [Maker Norr](https://makernorr.se) is appreciated but not required.
+Attribution to r- is appreciated but not required.